sambecker/exif-photo-blog/README.md

 ### 7. Add experimental AI text generation

-_⚠️ READ BEFORE PROCEEDING_
-- _Usage of this feature will result in fees from OpenAI._
-- _When enabling AI text generation, follow all recommended mitigations in order to avoid unexpected charges and attacks._
-- _Make sure your OpenAI secret key is not prefixed with NEXT_PUBLIC._
+_⚠️ READ BEFORE PROCEEDING: Usage of this feature will result in fees from OpenAI.
+When enabling AI text generation, follow all recommended mitigations in order to avoid unexpected charges and attacks.
+Make sure your OpenAI secret key is not prefixed with NEXT_PUBLIC._

 1. Setup OpenAI
    - If you don't already have one, create an [OpenAI](https://openai.com) account